CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

 1. Select the link under "Use the following URL to pick up and install your certificate" in the forwarded Entrust email

-1. Select "Tomcat" from the "...server type" dropdown
+1. Select "Other" from the "...server type" dropdown

 1. Note that we select Tomcat so that we will get a bundled PEM certificate